 Print frozen panes

 Let’s say you have a big excel file where the excel file contains more than 1 page.
 You want to print the same column headings for each of the pages.
-The question arises how you do it.
+The question arises of how you do it.
 Right?
 The following procedure gives you the answer.

 - Click on the Page Layout option on top.

 - Just clicking the down arrow beside the Page Setup option a dialogue box of Page Setup will come up.

-- On the Sheet option of Page Setup, write $3:$3 on the Rows to repeat at top.
+- On the Sheet option of Page Setup, write $3:$3 on the Rows to repeat at the top.

-- If you click on the Print Preview option you will see that the headings will come up on both the pages.
+- If you click on the Print Preview option you will see that the headings will come upon both pages.

 Microsoft Excel 2016 edition gives you an easy and effective way to share your protected workbook.
 You need to add some options to excel if you don’t have them.
 The procedure of adding them is given below.